Rishil96/api-development-python/api-notes.md

   - Create a connection by specifying the parameters necessary for DB Connection and use to connect method to get a connection.
   - Use cursor.execute() method to build SQL Queries and follow up with commit, fetchall, fetchone to run the query.
   - Use FastAPIs status object return different status codes for different type of tasks.

+---

+<h2 id="5">Object Relational Mapper (ORM)</h2>

+- layer of abstraction between the database and us.
+- allows to perform database operations through traditional Python code (No SQL required).
+- SQLAlchemy is one of the most popular ORM libraries in Python.
+- It is a stand-alone library that can be used with different web frameworks or Python applications.
+- ORMs usually need the underlying driver to talk to the database such as psycopg2 in case of postgresql database.
+- **Below are the 3 steps to follow to get started with SQLAlchemy ORM for our application.**
+---
+### Step 1: Database Connection Configuration

+1. Create a new python file **database.py** to keep all the DB connection code at one place.
+2. Create a connection string in the format `SQLALCHEMY_DATABASE_URL = "postgresql://<username>:<password>@<ip-address/hostname>/<database_name>"` where first we mention which DBMS are we using, then followed by username, password, host/IP address and database name.
+3. Create an engine which is responsible for SQLAlchemy to connect to the database `engine = create_engine(SQLALCHEMY_DATABASE_URL)`.
+4. We connect to the database using sessions so to create a session we use `SessionLocal = sessionmaker(autoflush=False, bind=engine)`.
+5. Now, the models that we will define to create the tables in database will extend a Base Class from SQLAlchemy `Base = declarative_base()`

+---

+---